Ear-EEG: Dry-contact electrode ear-EEG

 Dry-contact electrode ear-EEG is a method in which no gel is applied between the electrode and the skin.
 This method generally improves the comfort and user-friendliness for long-term and real-life recordings.
 Because no gel is applied to the electrodes, the user can potentially mount the ear-EEG device without assistance.

 Dry-contact electrode ear-EEG have been used to perform high-density ear-EEG recordings, which enable mapping of the brain response on a topographic 3D map of the ear (Ear-topographies).

 When using dry-contact electrodes, the interface between the skin and the electrodes are mainly defined by the electrochemical properties of the electrode material, the mechanical design of the electrode, the surface properties of the electrode, and how the electrode is retained against the skin.
 To improve these aspects for ear-EEG, nanostructured electrodes and soft earpieces have been proposed.
 The electronic instrumentation must also be carefully designed to accommodate dry-contact electrodes.

-In-ear EEG

-In-ear EEG refers specifically to dry-contact electrodes which are placed in the ear canal.
-This position has specific advantages such as: proximity to the brain, constant distance between the ear and heart, sensors are near the body "core", and there are fewer motion artefacts since the ear has balance centres.
-In-ear EEG also has the distinct benefit of being easily integrated with earphones which are already a familiar form factor for users and also socially acceptable, unlike EEG headbands or caps.

-Given the unique capabilities of in-ear EEG to capture neural signals and a host of other complimentary metrics, in-ear EEG is poised to be at the forefront of the next generation of wearables.
-Major players such as LG have come out with their Breeze Sleep Earbuds which have the potential to use music to improve a person's sleep using data on brain signals picked up during sleep.
-IDUN Technologies has come out with the IDUN Guardian, the first commercially available in-ear EEG earbuds and analytics platform available for the consumer market aimed at leveraging brain data to improve overall well-being.
-Other companies such as Naox Technologies and Wisear are developing in-ear EEG earbuds with a range of applications, from preventing neurological diseases to enabling seamless control over everyday devices.